Brandons42/ContinuousControl/README.md

 #### Step 1: Figuring out the working range of hyperparameters using the First Version

 Since it requires GPU power to solve this problem using the second version, I used the first version to figure out a range of hyper parameters in which the environment is solvable.
-For this agent I set a target score of +35 over 100 consective episodes.
+For this environment, I set a target score of +35 over 100 consective episodes for the agent.

-#### Option 2: Solve the Second Version
+#### Step 2: Use the hyperparameters that were used to solve the first version

-The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+In the step 2, I used the hyperparameters which were used to solve the first environment for solving the second environment.
+Although the second version of the environment is slightly different.
+I had to take into account the presence of many agents.
+But still the goal remains the same.
+The agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 Specifically,
-- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+- After each episode, I add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
-We then take the average of these 20 scores.
+I then take the average of these 20 scores.
 - This yields an **average score** for each episode (where the average is over all 20 agents).

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.